rsweenie/cu-d8-platform/.tugboat/scripts/README.md

 ### get_site_alias.sh

 This script extracts a site alias based on the current branch name and prints it out.
 We do it this way because we cannot reliably set any ENV variables when doing a Tugboat build.

 The value extracted will be the 'middle' section of the branch name.

 Example: The value for a branch named 'feature/sitename/ticket-12345' would be 'sitename'.

+'Site aliases' are loosely based on our Acquia drush aliases which you can see by running `drush sa`.
+You can see what aliases we are currently using (and add your own) in the tugboat-build.sh and tugboat-update.sh scripts.

 This script is called on by each of the following three scripts.